Police Officer

 What are the requirements to join MPD as a police officer?
 Do I qualify?

-You must be at least 20 years and 6 months of age to apply (21 to be appointed as an officer), be a US citizen, by birth or naturalization, OR a lawful permanent resident (green card holder) at the time of application, have a valid driver’s license and have completed 60 college credits; or you must have 2 years of active duty military with an honorable discharge (if applicable); or you must have 3 years of prior police (full service department) experience.
+• Have completed 60 college credits; or you must have 2 years of active duty military with an honorable discharge (if applicable); or you must have 3 years of prior police (full service department) experience from a US police agency

 I have a degree (or credits) from a college or university outside of the United States, what should I do?